chembience/chembience/README.rst

 It will keep anything persistent you have created and stored in the database.
 If you are familiar with ``docker-compose``, all life-circle commands should work as expected.

+Markus Sitzmann, 2018-04-10

+This work is a personal project of mine unrelated to my professional work.